The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 As you can imagine, helmets are quite possibly the most important piece of protective equipment for catchers.

-The need to protect the head, face, jaw and neck from foul tips, bats and baseballs traveling at incredibly high speeds is critically important.
+The need to protect the head, face, jaw and neck from foul tips, bats and baseballs traveling at incredibly high speeds is so important.

-This means that investing in a high quality helmet with a reputation for its ability to protect its wearer is imperative.
+This means that investing in a high quality helmet with a reputation for its ability to protect a catcher is imperative.

 Some Quick Background on These Helmets